blackflux/robo-config/README.md

 Actionable task names must not start with an `@` symbol.
 They can only be used by container tasks.

-Actionable task definition files contains the following keys:
+Actionable task definition files contain the following keys:

 - `target`: The relative file path to the target file in the project that robo-config is used in.
 - `format`: Optional to indicate the format of the target file.
+E.g. the file extension might be `dat`, but the content `xml`).
 Automatically deduced by default.
-E.g. the file extension might be `dat`, but the content `xml`).
 See [smart-fs](https://github.com/blackflux/smart-fs) for supported formats.
-- `strategy`: One of the merge strategies (detailed below)
+- `strategy`: One of the available merge strategies.
+These are detailed below.
 - `snippets`: Array of snippets.
-A snippet can simply be the name of the snippet file (if no variables are present) or an object containing a `variables` object and the snippet name under `name`.
+A snippet is either the name of the snippet file (if no variables are present) or an object containing a `variables` object and the snippet file name as `name`.
 - `requires`: Array of dependencies that this task has.
-For example managing the `.gitignore` file should require `git`.
+For example when managing the `.gitignore` file this should contain `git`.
-- `purpose`: Description of what the task accomplishes.
+- `purpose`: Description of what the task accomplishes provided as Array.
+Each entry corresponds to a new line in markdown.

 #### Local and Global Variables